Ms. Jennifer Larsen

 Courses: Girls PE and Weight Training

-This is my first year at Poston Junior High and my second year of teaching!!
+This is my second year at Poston Junior High and my third year of teaching!!
 Although I was a Stapley Sabercat growing up, I am SO excited to be a Poston Panther and see what this school year brings!

 I grew up in Mesa and graduated from Mountain View!
-After high school.
-I went to college at Montana State University in Billings, MT where I majored in Health Education and Spanish and played on the soccer team.
+After high school, I went to college at Montana State University in Billings, MT where I majored in Health Education and Spanish and played on the soccer team.
 After four years of playing soccer, I moved back to Mesa to be closer to my family and teach in the same district that I was able to go through!
+In my free time, I like to play soccer, go hiking with my dog, Jack, and bake yummy desserts!

-Looking forward to a great year of teaching at Poston!
+Looking forward to another great year of teaching at Poston!
 If you have any questions or concerns, feel free to email me!

 Class participation/expectations: Students are to have their P.E. notebook, P.E. lock from school, proper tennis shoes, P.E. clothes different from what they wear to school and a plastic bag for the end of the week to take home dirty P.E. clothes to be washed.
 P.E. uniforms can be purchased for $8.00 for shirt and $8.00 for shorts.
 Students do not need to purchase P.E. clothes.
 They can bring clothes from home.
 P.E. locks need to be from Poston and not personal locks from home.
 If the student loses their lock, have them first check with their teacher.
 If the lock can not be found, your child will need to purchase another one from the bookstore.
 Locks are $3.75.
 Students will do exercises, participate in projects, take notes, participate in activities and run through-out a typical week.
 The pacer test will be done to measure cardiovascular improvement.
 Pacer test will be performed on Thursdays.
 Students will be graded on dress-out points, participation, running times, projects/research papers, quizzes and/or tests.
 If your child will need to be out of physcial activity for more than 3 days, please have a doctor's note excusing them.
 Please make sure the nurse has a copy as well.